codfish/codfish.io/_posts/2015-08-25-redirect-wordpress-short-links-to-full-permalinks.md

 title:  "Redirect Wordpress Short Links to Full Permalinks"
 ---

-I'm not sure if "short links" are the official term for them, but the default post permalinks in Wordpress are your site url and a `p` parameter containing the post id.
+The default permalink structure in Wordpress are your site url and a `p` parameter containing the post id.
+I'm not sure if "short links" are the official term for them, but that's what I'm going to refer to them as :).
+Here's what they look like:

 ```
 codfish.io/?p=123456
 ```

-Also, regardless of your chosen permalink structure, post preview links will use this format.
+Also, regardless of your chosen permalink structure, preview links will use this format.

 ```
 codfish.io/?p=123456&preview=true